+The following table shows program learning outcomes mapped to descriptors of the QF Emirates.
 At the completion of the MBA program, students will be able to

-Knowledge Kilowieuge K1 Demonstrate knowledge of accounting, marketing, finance, information systems, and operations management.
-K 2 Demonstrate high quality written and oral communication skills in a variety of business settings. К 3 Analyze and demonstrate teamwork and leadership skills appropriate for successful businesses in an evolving world.
+Knowledge K1 Demonstrate knowledge of accounting, marketing, finance, information systems, and operations management.
+K 2 Demonstrate high quality written and oral communication skills in a variety of business settings. К3 Analyze and demonstrate teamwork and leadership skills appropriate for successful businesses in an evolving world.
 K4 Apply standards of ethical and socially responsible behavior to organizational decision-making contexts.
 K5 Analyze global environmental trends affecting business.
 K6 Utilize analytical and problem solving skills to provide solutions to real-life case problems Skills S1 Leadership and problem-solving skills.
 S2 Demonstrate communication and team building skills.
 S3 Demonstrate proficiency in finding scientific solutions for business- related problems.
 S4 Practice ethical and professional standards.
 S5 Analytical and logical approach to problem solving in all areas of business.
-Competencies Autonomy and Responsibility CA1 Working on case studies and research projects independently.
+Competencies Autono my and Responsibility CA1 Working on case studies and research projects independently.
 CA2 Independent oral presentation of their case studies/projects.
 CA3 Taking responsibility for writing their research reports.
 Role in Context CR1 Demonstrate Professionalism and respect their fellow students and faculty members.
-CR2 Moral and ethical obligations for their conducts Self-developme Self-development Self-development CS1 Engage in a life-long learning cycle and respond in a positive and responsible manner to criticism.
+CR2 Moral and ethical obligations for their conducts Self-dev relopment CS1 Engage in a life-long learning cycle and respond in a positive and responsible manner to criticism.
 CS2 Attend seminars and workshops that are conducted by the College of Business Administration or outside businesses.